Matriarchy: Definitions, connotations, and etymology

 When we hear the word "matriarchy", we are conditioned to a number of responses: that matriarchy refers to the past and that matriarchies have never existed; that matriarchy is a hopeless fantasy of female domination, of mothers dominating children, of women being cruel to men.
 Conditioning us negatively to matriarchy is, of course, in the interests of patriarchs.
 We are made to feel that patriarchy is natural; we are less likely to question it, and less likely to direct our energies to ending it.

 The Matriarchal Studies school led by Göttner-Abendroth calls for an even more inclusive redefinition of the term: Göttner-Abendroth defines Modern Matriarchal Studies as the "investigation and presentation of non-patriarchal societies", effectively defining matriarchy as non-patriarchy.
 She has also defined matriarchy as characterized by the sharing of power equally between the two genders.
 According to Diane LeBow, "matriarchal societies are often described as ... egalitarian ...", although anthropologist Ruby Rohrlich has written of "the centrality of women in an egalitarian society."

 Matriarchy is also the public formation in which the woman occupies the ruling position in a family.
-Some, including Daniel Moynihan, claimed that there is a matriarchy among Black families in the United States, because a quarter of them were headed by single women; thus, families composing a substantial minority of a substantial minority could be enough for the latter to constitute a matriarchy within a larger non-matriarchal society with non-matriarchal political dynamics.
+Some, including Daniel Moynihan in the late 20th century, claimed that there is a matriarchy among Black families in the United States, because a quarter of them were headed by single women; thus, families composing a substantial minority of a substantial minority could be enough for the latter to constitute a matriarchy within a larger non-matriarchal society with non-matriarchal political dynamics.

 Etymologically, it is from Latin māter (genitive mātris), "mother" and Greek ἄρχειν arkhein, "to rule".
 The notion of matriarchy was defined by Joseph-François Lafitau (1681–1746), who first named it ginécocratie.
 According to the OED, the earliest known attestation of the word matriarchy is in 1885.
 By contrast, gynæcocracy, meaning 'rule of women', has been in use since the 17th century, building on the Greek word γυναικοκρατία found in Aristotle and Plutarch.

-Terms with similar etymology are also used in various social sciences and humanities to describe matriarchal or matriological aspects of social, cultural and political processes.
+Terms with similar etymology are also used in various social sciences and humanities to describe matriarchal or matriological aspects of social, cultural, and political processes.
 Adjective matriological is derived from the noun matriology that comes from Latin word māter (mother) and Greek word λογος (logos, teaching about).
 The term matriology was used in theology and history of religion as a designation for the study of particular motherly aspects of various female deities.
 The term was subsequently borrowed by other social sciences and humanities and its meaning was widened in order to describe and define particular female-dominated and female-centered aspects of cultural and social life.
 The male alternative for matriology is patriology, with patriarchy being the male alternative to matriarchy.